SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center.md

 When you want one player instance to take precedence call ``Player/becomeActive()``.
 Any other instance which might be active will resign in the process.

 You can manually call ``Player/resignActive()`` to have a player resign.
-If not the player instance will automatically resign when deinitialized.
+Note that a player instance will automatically resign when deinitialized.